leocjj/holbertonschool-machine_learning/math/0x03-probability/README.md

     Unless otherwise noted, you are not allowed to import any module All your files must be executable
     The length of your files will be tested using wc

+## Mathematical Approximations

+For the following tasks, you will have to use various irrational numbers and functions.
+Since you are not able to import any libraries, please use the following approximations:

+    pi = 3.1415926536
+    e = 2.7182818285

 ## Built With